Ontario Family Law Mediation Attorney

 Why Consider Family Law Mediation

 You might be wondering whether mediation is a realistic option for your situation.
 In family law, mediation is a voluntary or sometimes court-directed process where you and the other party sit down with a neutral mediator to work through issues such as parenting plans, custody, child support, spousal support, and division of property and debts.
-Each of you can have a family law mediation lawyer Ontario advising you in the background or participating in sessions, depending on the model used.
+Each of you can have a family law mediation lawyer in Ontario advising you in the background or participating in sessions, depending on the model used.

 Mediation differs from a contested court hearing in several important ways.
 Sessions are private, which can reduce the stress of sharing personal details in a public courtroom.
 You and the other party have more control over the pace and scheduling.
 The focus is on problem solving rather than winning and losing, which often helps preserve or at least stabilize your co-parenting relationship.